-The application of computers as educational resources isn’t a new concept, though the existence of comprehensive learning management systems is much younger.
-Terms like computer-based instruction (CBI), computer-assisted instruction (CAI) and computer-assisted learning (CAL) were used to describe earlier applications of individualized, electronic instruction.
+The application of computers as educational resources isn't a new concept, though the existence of comprehensive learning management systems is much younger.
+Terms like "computer-based instruction," "computer-assisted instruction" and "computer-assisted learning" described earlier applications of individualized, electronic instruction.
 Early inceptions of computer-based learning simply entailed a computerized curriculum with little to support it from a tracking and course library standpoint.
 As software infrastructures advanced, the ability to effectively implement a content management system for managing and integrating courses increased the overall functionality of the LMS into what is now commonly used.

 Components of an LMS

-No hard-and-fast list of components exists to relegate what is and isn’t a learning management system.
-While a series of features is quite common, the full capabilities of the LMS will vary between organizations and intended uses.
-The following elements best describe an LMS:
+No hard-and-fast list of components exists to specify what is and isn't a learning management system.
+While a certain series of features is quite common, the full capabilities of the LMS will vary by organization and intended usage.

-- The ability to create class rosters, control registration and create waiting lists
+- Create class rosters, control registration and create waiting lists

-- The ability to upload and manage documents containing curriculum content.
+- Upload and manage documents containing curriculum content

-- The ability to deliver course content over a Web-based interface, allowing for an entirely remote educational experience for the instructor and student.
+- Deliver course content over a web-based interface, allowing an entirely remote educational experience for the instructor and student

-- The ability to interact between students via functionalities like instant messaging, email, and forums.
+- Foster interactions between students via functions like instant messaging, email and forums

-- The ability to establish methods for assessment and testing, such as multiple choice quizzes.
+- Establish methods for assessment and testing, such as multiple-choice quizzes

-In the corporate training environment, learning management systems offer a number of additional features that cater to the busy and professionally-driven individual:
+In the corporate training environment, learning management systems offer additional features that cater to the busy and professionally driven individual: